joeynaor/jfrog-scripts/artifactory-tomcat-version/README.md

 ### Provides you with the exact Tomcat version that is bundled with a given Artifactory version.

-#### Rquires wget, unzip, tar, internet connection and acccess to the /tmp/ directory.
+#### Rquires wget, unzip, tar, Java, internet connection and acccess to the /tmp/ directory.

 Usage: ./rt-tomcat.sh artifactory-version